novatel/novatel_oem7_driver/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **NOTE**
 Feature Requests are not to contain personalized information.
+Use these forms to submit generalized requests about the open source novatel_oem7_driver.
+All other inquires should be directed to private communications channels with NovAtel Applications Engineering.

-You may submit personalized information if necessary to NovAtel Applications Engineering by contacting support.novatel@hexagon.com.
+You may reach NovAtel Applications Engineering by contacting support.novatel@hexagon.com.
 Or, you may follow the general Support process explained here: https://docs.novatel.com/OEM7/Content/Front_Matter/Customer_Support.htm

 --------------